kgiann78/open_trivia/README.md

 This works only for this prototype application and for a limited amount of questions, until the size of the body is too big to be handled.
 A positive thing here is that since there are more than 30 categories, and the questions are uniformly distributed, then this effect takes some time to happen.

+### Django project

+As mentioned above this application is based on Django.
+The main application is transifex, while there have been added one application for the URL pages
+(to hold the main templates and urls) and another one (trivia) which holds the business and data access logic.

+The requests to the different APIs are separated to two different files.
+Additionally the data access layer to the database is separated in another file.

+### What for sure is missing

+What is not there is tests.
+Although there could have been a design (i.e. use of the strategic design pattern) in order to create mock tests for the API requests, I mainly focused on fast learning the Django ecosystem and deliver a concluded web application.
+I felt that at the current point, a test driven development would have cost me in time, something that was already little.

+Also, what is also missing is the complete users' management.
+Any who can access the app will be able to request and download questions from trivia.
+On the other hand, only with valid Transifex token/organization/project will be able to access the Transifex API and create resources or upload resource strings.

+Btw, as mentioning below, I didn't take advantage of some special calls to the trivia API like retrieving a session token or setting special encoding for the language.

 ### APIs

 The APIs and the endpoints that have been used are the following: